laprej/laprej-www/_posts/2015-08-03-llvm-debugging.md

   ret i32 0, !dbg !24
 ```

-Note: even after running with `-g`, some instructions *still won't have source location metdata*.
+> **Note:** Even after running with `-g`, some instructions *still won't have source location metdata*.
 That's because they don't meaningfully correspond to a line number.
 This is true for the `alloca` instructions inserted by the compiler for stack variables, and probably for any code you've generated yourself.
 Or for highly-optimized code.
-So don't fret if that happens.
+So don't fret if you see it — and don't count on them being available everywhere.

 Much more detailed instructions for all of this can be found in the [LLVM Source Level Debugging docs](http://llvm.org/docs/SourceLevelDebugging.html#c-c-source-file-information).